-The mantissa in stored in binary, as might be imagined from the fact precisions are expressed in bits.
+The mantissa is stored in binary.
 One consequence of this is that decimal fractions like 0.1 cannot be represented exactly.
 The same is true of plain IEEE double floats.
 This makes both highly unsuitable for calculations involving money or other values that should be exact decimal fractions.
 (Suitably scaled integers, or perhaps rationals, are better choices.)

-mpf functions and variables have no special notion of infinity or not-a-number, and applications must take care not to overflow the exponent or results will be unpredictable.
-This might change in a future release.
+The mpf functions and variables have no special notion of infinity or not-a-number, and applications must take care not to overflow the exponent or results will be unpredictable.